Symphony No. 41 (Mozart): First recording

-The first known recording of the Jupiter Symphony is from around the beginning of World War I, issued by the Victor Talking Machine Company in its black label series, making it one of the first symphonies to be recorded using the acoustic recording technology.
+The symphony's oldest recording dates to around the beginning of World War I. It was issued by the Victor Talking Machine Company in its black label series, making it one of the first symphonies to be recorded using the acoustic recording technology.

 The record labels list the Victor Concert Orchestra as the performers; they omit the conductor, who according to company ledgers was Walter B. Rogers.

-The music was heavily abridged, issued on two records: 10-inch 17707 and 12-inch 35430.
+The music was heavily abridged and issued on two records: 10-inch 17707 and 12-inch 35430.
 Victor published two widely separated takes of each of the first two movements under the same catalogue numbers.
-The distribution, recording dates, and approximate timings were as follows (data from corresponding matrix pages in Discography of American Historical Recordings as indicated and physical copies of the records):
+The distribution, recording dates, and approximate timings were as follows (data from corresponding matrix pages in the Discography of American Historical Recordings as indicated and physical copies of the records):